kourgeorge/project-origin/README.md

 [![DOI](https://zenodo.org/badge/141611333.svg)](https://zenodo.org/badge/latestdoi/141611333)

-**project-origin** is an attempt to create an artificial life environment that allows studying intelligence emergence and evolution.
+**project-origin** is an attempt to create an artificial life environment that allows studying the emergence and evolution of intelligence; an area of study which is known as [***Noogenesis***](https://en.wikipedia.org/wiki/Noogenesis).
-An area of study which is known as [***Noogenesis***](https://en.wikipedia.org/wiki/Noogenesis). project-origin allows researchers to simulate different nature rules and mechanisms of learning that enable the development of a wide variety of behaviors determined by intelligence governed by both [Nature and Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture).
-In addition to the thrill of developing a new type of artificial intelligence, project-origin allows its users to investigate tantalizing natural phenomena by observing the behavior and destiny of intelligent creatures.
+Natures with different rules and creatures with different learning mechanisms can be easily simulated enabling the users of project-origin to investigate the tantalizing phenomenon of intelligence.
+It aims at expanding the horizon of artificial intelligence research by implementing mechanisms of intelligence governed by both [Nature and Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture). project-origin not only observing the emergence of behavior and the destiny of different intelligent creatures, but make it easy to implement and extend reinforcement learning algorithms.
+While project-origin is built with deep learning models in mind, any learning algorithm can be effortlessly implemented and employed.
 For more information about the scientific motivation behind project-origin visit [**this page**](/docs/Scientific.md).

 project-origin is a simulator that emulates a [`Universe`](/docs/Universe.md) in which [`Creatures`](/docs/Creature.md) live in, adapt to, flourish or extinct.